GoAuditsGoAudits

 Transmission Based Precautions (TBPs) are essential strategies in preventing and controlling the spread of infections.
 TBPs complement SICPs and are implemented when caring for patients with known or suspected infections, to manage the routes of transmission specific to infectious agents.
 TBPs are categorized into Contact, Droplet, and Airborne precautions, each targeting different modes of transmission and requiring specific actions and protective measures.

 Contact Precautions are used to prevent infections that spread through direct contact with the patient or indirectly from the patient’s immediate care environment.
-This includes using personal protective equipment (PPE) like gloves and aprons and ensuring environmental cleanliness.
+This includes using personal protective equipment (PPE) like gloves and aprons, and ensuring environmental cleanliness.

 Droplet Precautions aim to prevent infections transmitted over short distances through droplets from the respiratory tract.
 Measures include wearing surgical masks and eye protection when within two meters of the patient, emphasizing the importance of patient placement, and assessing infection risks to manage space effectively in healthcare settings.